stepas-toliautas/enccs-instructor-training/content/interactive-teaching.md

 ## Live demos and type-along sessions

+One way to manage cognitive load as tasks become more complex is by using guided practice: creating a structure that narrowly guides focus on specific skills and knowledge in a stepped fashion, with feedback at each step before transferring attention to a new feature.

-Using worked examples, i.e. step-by-step demonstrations of how to perform particular tasks,
+Worked examples, i.e. step-by-step demonstrations of how to perform particular tasks,
 can [reduce cognitive load](https://en.wikipedia.org/wiki/Worked-example_effect#Faded_worked_examples) as they provide the scaffolding needed for learners to transfer knowledge from working memory to long-term memory.
 Type-along sessions are particularly useful